10 Holiday Pet Safety Tips

 • Poinsettias (these are the least toxic plant on this list.
 They are low in toxicity but can irritate the stomach and mouth, resulting in vomiting)

-If pet safety is your priority (and it should be!), it may be wise to just skip out on the holiday plants altogether and go with more pet-friendly Christmas decorations.
+If pet safety is your priority (and it should be!), it may be wise to just skip out on the holiday plants altogether and go with more pet-friendly Christmas decorations and fake plants.
 For more info on which plants are safe to keep around your pets, check out 50 Dangerous Plants for Dogs.

 2. Fires and Candles Don't Mix Well With Pets